marksely/Code-Quiz/README.md

 04 Web APIs: Code-Quiz

-In this project we were supposed to create a coding quiz using HTML, CSS, and JavaScript.
+This project is a code quiz that tests developers knowledge about coding.

 ## Acceptance criteria